sfakam/clickhouse-schemaflow-visualizer/README.md

 - 🔍 Browse ClickHouse databases and tables with an intuitive interface
 - 📊 Visualize table relationships with Mermaid.js diagrams
-- 🎨 Color-coded diagram blocks matching table types for better visualization
+- 🎨 Color-coded icons matching table types for better visualization
 - ↔️ View direction of data flow between tables
 - 📂 Collapsible table types legend for a cleaner interface
 - 💾 Export diagrams as standalone HTML files